TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-maintenanceandcapacityplanning-worker-roles-not-ready-state.md

 ## **Recommended Steps**

-There can be multiple reasons your worker roles are not showing a "ready" state.
+There can be multiple causes for a worker role to not show in a "ready" state.

 ### File server health check failure